 - A Molimed torch.
 It’s easy to carry with me and I use Indigo blue on closed eyes.
 It’s not dangerous to do this.
 There are a number of therapies that use this method of light on the body.
 Syntonic optometry uses light through the eyes, Also research into blue light – jet lag, circadian rhythm, sleep – use this as well.

 - GoLITE BLU from Philips is another option.
 It’s not as portable as a light torch or the Molimed but useful nonetheless.
 You should use it on arrival in the hotel or at home.
-My model is slightly older, as I got a good deal second-hand online.
+My model is slightly older, as I got a good deal second-hand.
+Note: this product is now discontinued but it is worth looking online to see if there are any available for sale.

 Another light therapy device for this purpose is the Re-timer which was developed by clinical psychologists.
 And it is a product of Flinders University, here in Adelaide, which is fantastic.
 It certainly seems to have good science behind it and I’d like to try it out in future.